Flag of the Republic of China: History

 After President Yuan Shikai assumed dictatorial powers in 1913 by dissolving the National Assembly and outlawing the KMT, Sun Yat-sen established a government-in-exile in Tokyo and employed the modern flag as the national ROC flag.
 He continued using this design when the KMT established a rival government in Guangzhou in 1917.
 The modern flag was made official by National Emblem and National Flag of the Republic of China Act (中華民國國徽國旗法 (Zhōnghuá Mínguó guóhuī guóqífǎ)) on 17 December 1928, after the successful Northern Expedition that toppled the Beiyang government, though the Five-color Flag still continued to be used by locals in an unofficial capacity.
 One reason for this discrepancy in use was lingering regional biases held by officials and citizens of northern China, who favored the Five-color Flag, against southerners such as the Cantonese/Hakka Sun Yat-sen.

 During the Second Sino-Japanese War, the invading Japanese established a variety of puppet governments using several flag designs.
-The Reformed Government was established in March 1938 in Nanjing to consolidate the various puppet governments employed the Five-color Flag.
+The Reformed Government was established in March 1938 in Nanjing to consolidate the various puppet governments that employed the Five-color Flag.
 When Wang Jingwei was slated to take over the Japanese-installed government in Nanjing in 1940, he demanded to use the modern flag as a means to challenge the authority of the Nationalist Government in Chongqing under Chiang Kai-shek and position himself as the rightful successor to Sun Yat-sen. However, the Japanese preferred the Five-color flag.
 As a compromise, the Japanese suggested adding a triangular yellow pennant on top with the slogan "Peace, Anticommunism, National Construction" (和平反共建國 (Hépíng fǎngòng jiàn guó)) in black, but this was rejected by Wang.
 In the end, Wang and the Japanese agreed that the yellow banner was to be used outdoors only, until 1943 when the banner was abandoned, leaving two rival governments with the same flag, each claiming to be the legitimate Nationalist government of China.

 The national flag was specified in Article Six of the 1947 Constitution of the Republic of China.
 The flag was also used in Communist-held areas until 1949.
 After the Chinese Civil War began to ease, the government of Chiang Kai-shek relocated the Republic of China to the island of Taiwan, whose administration was handed over to the ROC from Japan in 1945.
 On the mainland, the communist forces of Mao Zedong established the People's Republic of China and adopted their own national flag.